Inducted into the Wisconsin Newspaper Hall of Fame in 2001

-“Community journalism is my whole life.”
+Lester Hawkes, who served as a professor of journalism at UW-Madison for 30 years once said: “Community journalism is my whole life.”
 His quote probably best summarizes the devoted service Les Hawkes gave to his industry.
-He was an expert on the ins and outs of weekly newspapers (as they were called in the old days) and served as professor of journalism at the University of Wisconsin for 30 years.
+He was an expert on the ins and outs of weekly newspapers.
 Many aspiring graduates were tutored by him as they entered the field of community journalism.

 Described as gentle but firm, Les loved his students, inspiring them about community journalism, helping them find good jobs and then watching them “climb life’s ladder.”